hofaith/vshed_scripts/README.md

 The script is written in R and includes various operations on the data, including defining lab-confirmed infection, defining acute respiratory illness (ARI), and determining ARI onset.
 The output includes a data frame on the 44 subjects analyzed in the study, including their ARI onset and q_culture results.
 The vshed_scripts directory has the following structure:

 - JID_dataframe.r contains an R script for handling the JID (Journal of Infectious Diseases) dataframe.
-- Appendix_Figure_1.r contains an R script for generating Appendix Figure 1.
-- Appendix_Figure_2.r contains an R script for generating Appendix Figure 2.
-- Appendix_Table_1.r contains an R script for generating Appendix Table 1.
 - Figure_1.r generates patterns of viral shedding and symptoms and signs in naturally acquired influenza A and B virus infections by day relative to acute respiratory illness (ARI) onset (day 0).
 - Figure_2.r shows association between replicating (by median tissue culture infectious dose [TCID50]) and molecular (by reverse-transcription polymerase chain reaction) influenza A viral shedding by day since acute respiratory illness (ARI) onset for children (plus signs) and adults (circles).
 - Table_1.r shows the comparison of Characteristics of 59 Secondary Influenza Virus Infections with 76 Excluded Infections.
-- WinBUGS.zip is a compressed archive containing WinBUGS software.
+- WinBUGS.zip includes the code and instruction to reproduce Figure 3.
+- Appendix_Figure_1.r creates a plot comparing viral load in nasopharyngeal turbinate swabs (NTS) with quantitative culture.
+- Appendix_Figure_2.r creates graphs to analyze the relationship between viral load and body temperature and performs linear regression analysis on the data.
+- Appendix_Table_1.r contains an R script to analyze data related to appointment attendance in a study.

 ## Usage